-Through my several trips to East-Java I came across many different historical perspectives.
+Through my several trips to East-Java I came across different historical perspectives.
 For the Indonesians, the independence war marked the birth of an independent state.
 While in the Netherlands, the so-called “police actions” are still a painful chapter that is not easy to close.
 Me and my Indonesian counterparts started translating articles to share it on social media.
 We just wanted to give each other more insight what was happening on the other side of the world.
-The many likes and comments show that both Indonesian and Dutch have an interest to learn more about this difficult past.”
+The many likes and comments prove that both Indonesian and Dutch have an interest to learn more about this past.”

 “During a six-months stay in Indonesia, I noticed that the understanding of the past in the Netherlands and Indonesia is fundamentally different.
 Therefore, when I heard about the concept of Histori Bersama for the first time, I was immediately excited.
 In the past years I learned that there is a lot of misconception between the two countries because of the unawareness of each other’s vision on history.
 By making translation of articles, the differences in perspective between both countries will come to light.
 As a board member, I gladly contribute to Histori Bersama.”

 Linda is a documentary filmmaker and is currently following a master anthropology at the University of Amsterdam.